bbrrck/bbrrck.github.io/teaching/geo-num-2016/tp2.md

 \]

 <h2>ToDo$^2$</h2>
-The seconds part of today's TP is about implementing $\mathcal C^2$ cubic spline by solving the
+The seconds part of today's TP is about implementing $\mathcal C^2$ cubic spline by solving the above system.
+More info is in the code, don't hesitate to ask if things are not clear.

 <ol start="3" class="assignements">
 <li>Implement the computation of control points of a cubic interpolating Bézier spline for a given sequence of points $\mathbf p_i$.</li>